Gwanbou/Papers/notes/[2024 Abdallah] Transformers and Language Models in Form Understanding_A Comprehensive Review of Scanned Document Analysis.md

-## Transformers and Language Models in Form Understanding: A Comprehensive Review of Scanned Document Analysis

 A recent review paper of form understanding of scanned document.
 Taxonomy:
 - Layout-Visual Fusion Models (LayoutLM, LayoutLMv2)
 - Graph-Based Models